 Pro tip: You can codify your voice and tone by creating a content and style guide exclusive to your company’s content marketing.
 This can include goals, guidelines, and any mechanics you want to make clear, along with info on voice and tone.

-4. Conduct keyword research
+4. Don’t: Forget keyword research

-Now, it’s time to do some digging.
-Identifying your best SEO keywords can help inform your content goals and the topics you cover.
 If you want to improve your SERP rankings, high-quality content informed by proper keyword targeting is one of the most effective SEO tools at your disposal.

 Keyword research can tell you what keywords you’re currently ranking for, what keywords bring users to your site, the most popular keywords for your industry, and more.
-You want to pinpoint what the user would be searching for (what terms and phrases they’d often use) to find your product or service.

-Conduct your research by listing out topics relevant to your business.
-Next, determine the keywords that would fall under those categories.
 You can then use an SEO tool (like Google Keyword Planner) to find out the monthly search volume.
 You can also go directly to the SERP to see how you stack up against your competition.

 Ideally, you have a mix of long-tail keywords, which are phrases that usually have three or more words, as well as one-word keywords.
 Just keep in mind that one-word keywords usually aren’t high converters.

-It’s not so much about search volume or length of the keyword — the goal is to rank as high as possible on the highest intent keywords.
+It’s not so much about search volume or length of the keyword — the goal is to rank as high as possible on the highest user intent keywords.
 Targeting is how you find the keywords that have the highest buying intent behind them.

 Pro tip: While it’s good to check out which keywords your competition is ranking highly on, don’t spend all of your time and effort trying to outrank them.
 There’s plenty of value in carving out your own niche as well.